 Because Tulum is so popular, the ruins can be crowded unless you arrive early in the morning.
 Coba is another Mayan site near Playa del Carmen which sees less visitors.
 You can even still climb the pyramid there too!

 Playa del Carmen’s nightlife is fun, but not quite as crazy as Cancun.
-It’s a smaller town.
-However it does have one special nightclub called Coco Bongo that I think is worth a visit.
+Coco Bongo is one nightclub that I think is worth a visit.